-“It’s just a compost pail!
+“It’s just a damn compost pail!
 Do I really need to read a review?"

-Since pails made for compost range in price from $5. to $60., it would be good to know what to look for so you can determine if the expensive ones give any clear benefit, other than aesthetics.
+Since compost pails range in price from $5. to $60., it would be good to know what to look for so you know if the expensive ones give any clear benefit, other than aesthetics.

 When I first started composting I used a little white frosting bucket from Safeway for kitchen scraps.
 It took a few weeks to realize that plastic takes on smells, even if it is lined with a bag.
-That is, of course, unless you take it out frequently (which you should do anyway, as explained below).
-And while ceramic ones won't pick up odors, they are heavy to carry out when they're full of scraps and are easy to chip when dumping.
+That is, of course, unless you take it out frequently (which you ought to do anyway, as explained below).
+And while ceramic ones can look beautiful on the counter and won't pick up odors, they are heavy to carry out when they're full of scraps and are easy to chip when dumping.

 My pail for the last few years has been a lidded, stainless steel flour canister that I bought at the Goodwill for $5.
-It’s great - unbreakable, easy to clean and never takes on odors... but I sure wish it had a handle, because taking the compost out requires two hands, which means having to set the pail down to open the back door.
+It’s great - it's unbreakable, easy to clean and never takes on odors - but I sure wish it had a handle, because taking the compost out requires two hands, which means having to set the pail down to open the back door.

-I don’t mind washing out the pail after I dump it, but if I did, I would consider buying “Biobags” to line the pail with, which are compostable and can be tossed right in the compost.
-If you dump the compost every couple of days though, it’s easy to just rinse out the pail and then you won’t have to buy Biobags.
+I don’t mind washing out the pail after I dump it, but if I did, I would consider buying “Biobags” to line the pail with, which are compostable and so can be tossed right into the compost bin along with the compost that's in them.
+But if you dump the compost every couple of days it’s easy to just rinse out the pail and then you don’t have to buy Biobags.